 RADIO INTERVIEW 101 Why Radio Interviews?

 THE MOST OUTLETS: In any city or town, there are more radio stations than TV stations and newspapers combined.
 This becomes very important once you have gotten good at doing your interviews, and you then want to make the best use of the approach you have developed.
-Also, once one of the media (say, radio) sees that you are doing a good job interviewing with them, others in that same medium will want to follow suit; thus you'll want to stick with the medium that has the most outlets.
-Here are the rough numbers of radio stations in the U.S. and Canada...
+Also, once one of the media (say, radio) sees that you are doing a good job interviewing with them, others in that same medium will want to follow suit; thus you'll want to stick with the medium that has the most outlets for you to repeat the process.
+There are about 7,000 AM news/talk stations in the U.S. and Canada, most of which have talk programming; there about 7,000 music stations also, a surprising number of which also allow talk interviews, especially in the morning.
+These numbers do not include any non-broadcast (i.e., cable or internet) stations, because of the low (or no) listenership of these types of stations.

 SEVERAL CAN BE DONE IN A ROW: Since there are so many radio stations, you can make good use of your time by scheduling as many phone interviews in one day as possible.
 Since you are live-on-the-air, stations have a vested interest in not wasting your time or theirs; you'll be off talking to the next station before you know it.

 NO MAKEUP IN THE STUDIO: This applies to men also.
-Unless your topic or area of interest requires visuals (like maybe hairloss or juggling,) then you are going to love being able to do live-in-studio radio interviews without putting on makeup for the camera.
+Unless your topic or area of interest requires visuals (like maybe hair loss or juggling,) then you are going to love being able to do live-in-studio radio interviews without putting on makeup for the camera.

 GOOD PRACTICE FOR YOUR OWN SHOW: This is one of the best reasons to stick with radio for your interview medium.
 Many folks do their interviews with the long-term goal of starting their own radio program.
 This is very feasible in radio; your own TV show, however, is going to be quite a stretch, and your own magazine or newspaper probably isn't going to happen anytime soon.
-A weekly half-hour radio show, or even a 2-minute special, is easily done even by beginners, and learning to syndicate it is a logical next step.
+A weekly half-hour radio show, or even a 2-minute special, is easily done even by beginners, and learning to syndicate it is a logical (albeit long term) next step.

 Next topic: Which Radio Stations to Choose?